MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-409.md

 Please include your data sources and URLs
  -->

-As a procurement specialist, use the report to:
+Procurement specialists use the report to:

-* Determine availability of items for shipment - The report shows the availability of items for shipment on purchase documents, such as return orders.
-You can use this information to determine which documents are ready to be shipped and plan accordingly.
+* Determine availability of items for shipment.
+The report shows the availability of items for shipment on purchase documents, such as return orders.
+Use this information to determine which documents are ready to ship, and plan accordingly.

-As a warehouse manager, use the report to:
+Warehouse managers use the report to:

-* Update quantity available for shipment - The report allows you to update the quantity available for shipment in the Qty. to Receive field on the purchase lines.
-You can use this information to ensure accurate inventory management and timely shipment of orders.
+* Update the quantity available for shipment.
+The report lets you update the quantity available for shipment in the **Qty. to Receive** field on the purchase lines.
+Use this information to ensure accurate inventory management and timely shipments.

-As a shipping clerk, use the report to:
+Shipping specialists use the report to:

-* Determine which documents to ship - The report provides information on the availability of items for shipment on purchase documents.
-You can use this information to determine which documents to ship and ensure timely delivery to customers.
+* Determine which documents to ship.
+The report provides information on the availability of items for shipment on purchase documents.
+Use this information to determine which documents to ship, and ensure timely deliveries.

-As a controller, use the report to:
+Controllers use the report to:

-* Monitor procurement and inventory management - The report provides information on the availability of items for shipment on purchase documents, allowing you to monitor procurement and inventory management processes and identify any potential issues.
+* Monitor procurement and inventory management.
+The report provides information on the availability of items for shipment on purchase documents, allowing you to monitor procurement and inventory management processes and identify potential issues.

 ## Try the report